apache/beam/website/www/site/content/en/documentation/ml/anomaly-detection.md

 `main.py` contains the pipeline code and some additional functions used for running the pipeline

 ### How to Run the Pipeline ?
 First, make sure you have installed the required packages and you have pushed data to PubSub.
+One should have access to a Google Cloud Project and then correctly configure the GCP variables like `PROJECT_ID`, `REGION`, `PubSub SUBSCRIPTION_ID` and others in `config.py`.

 1. Locally on your machine: `python main.py`
 2. On GCP for Dataflow: `python main.py --mode cloud`